How To Build a Peer-to-Peer Lending Business Platform

 The platform can be created from scratch by hiring a team of blockchain programmers or by outsourcing development.
 However, it is better to use White Label solutions - ready-to-use products that can be customized.
 When using White Label, it is important to remember:

 These are template solutions that are not suitable for unique loan products.
-You can integrate your lending scenarios into the White Label, which will require hiring the appropriate specialists.
+You can integrate your lending scenarios into the White Label, requiring hiring the appropriate specialists.

 Such products contain fewer errors and are more trusted by users.
 The development time of a P2P platform from scratch is from 8 to 16 months.
 With White Label, this time can be cut in half.
 The cost will also decrease.